HL7/fhir-pacio-pfe/input/pagecontent/StructureDefinition-pfe-collection-intro.md

 1. a status
 1. a category code of "survey" and "functioning"
-1. a [LOINC](http://loinc.org/) or [SNOMED CT](http://hl7.org/fhir/R4/codesystem-snomedct.html) code, if available, which tells you which tool was used
+1. a code representing the specific panel
 1. a patient
 1. the point in time or period when the observation was made
 1. who made the observation